Impetigo Service 2018

-In order to provide the service from 1st April, the signed SLA will have to be returned to Andy Pickard prior to this date as access to the current PharmOutcomes module will be turned off.
-Contact Andy at: email@example.com
+In order to provide the service from 1st April, the signed SLA should be returned to Andy Pickard at: email@example.com

 Impetigo Service Staffordshire ProForma 2018 to be used only where there is no live link to PharmOutcomes in the consultation room.
 From September 2018 you are expected to record all Pharmacy First Service consultations live unless you have an IT failure in the pharmacy.

 The LPC have produced a series of videos explaining how to use PharmOutcomes to record services.
 There are several short videos which can be used by the whole pharmacy team and also by locums and relief pharmacists to help them understand how the system works and how to use it.

 We suggest you start by watching the “Welcome to PharmOutcomes” video followed by “The Services Tab” video.

 After that simply select the clip which is relevant to your needs.

 Links to service documentation can be found at the bottom of this page.